Dr. Elyne

 Half way through the clinical acupuncture program, I read Gabor Matés, When the Body says No, 2003.
 It validated all that I had experienced.
 I switched from Chinese medicine to Jungian somatic psychology at Pacifica Graduate Institute.
 I also completed training in Somatic Experiencing™, which brought great relief to my symptoms of C-PTSD.

-In my dissertation study, I danced Gaga in the Negev, took yoga for multiple sclerosis with Eric Smalls in Beverly Hills, danced 5Rhythms with many amazing teachers up and down the west coast.
+In my dissertation study, I danced Gaga in the Negev, took yoga for multiple sclerosis with Eric Small in Beverly Hills, danced 5Rhythms with many amazing teachers up and down the west coast.
 I've studied Authentic Movement with Patrizia Pallaro and Tina Stromsted.
-I took all of this and led a preliminary study, then a final study, with women who had multiple sclerosis like me.
-I wanted to find out how movement and meditation helped them.
+I was blessed to study Contemplative Dance with Daphne Lowell and Alton Wasson.

 My study participants showed me that being with the body in ways that feel safe and gentle can bring relief and healing.
 When done in community, healing is witnessed and validated, bringing us deeper and longer lasting results.